How To Start Selling On Fine Art America (And Make Money)

 Pros:

-• Long History In The Art Industry: Fine Art America presents itself as the leader in the selling prints and reproductions field.
+- Long History In The Art Industry: Fine Art America is the world’s largest art marketplace for selling digital art prints and reproductions.

-• Artists Set Their Prices: Above all, the platform allows its sellers to choose the markup and product price.
+- Artists Set Their Prices: Above all, the platform allows its sellers to choose the markup and product prices.

 Cons:

-• The Platform Owns The Customer’s Info: So, you won’t be able to collect email addresses and build an email list from the site’s visitors.
+- The Platform Owns Your Info: You won’t be able to collect email addresses or build an email list from the site’s visitors.

 What To Do Before You Start Selling On Fine Art America